 Despite the drive for awareness on safe sleeping practices for infants, there are parents who still let their little ones sleep on an adult bed.

-A recent emergency call made by a 31-year-old father told police that his daughter had accidentally fallen from the bed at their flat in Tuen Mun, Hong Kong.
+An emergency call made by a 31-year-old father told police that his daughter had accidentally fallen from the bed at their flat in Tuen Mun, Hong Kong.

 As is turns out, the baby girl might have tumbled from the bed and landed face down on the mattress below that was meant to protect her.
 Police think she might have suffocated after she failed to roll over.